-IoT isn’t just about connecting things or making things ‘smart’ for the sake of it.
-What it boils down to is improvement: we can use these technologies to improve experiences, improve efficiency or improve safety.
+We can use these technologies to improve experiences, improve efficiency or improve safety.
 With so many billions of things being connected, the possibilities for improvement are endless.

 As we will see, IoT is invaluable not only to big business but also in the home, in healthcare and even in agriculture.
 The connected nature of IoT devices in many cases can make many tasks easier, simpler and less prone to human error.